TMRJIJ/Night-Shift-on-Unsupported-Macs/README.md

 # Known Bugs

 - Certain Third-party monitors are NOT Compatible with this Patch.
-- macOS 10.13 Beta may have alterations in the Framework.
+- macOS 10.13  has alterations in the Framework that will result in the Display Preference in System Preferences to not work, however the Night Shift toggle via Notification Center does seem to work.
+I will address this issue in the next update.